 - Understand your rights and the dealer’s obligations

-- Inspect the white display sheet on the car
+- Inspect the white piece of paper in the car window

 - Have everything you negotiate with the dealer in writing